|Grant cycle||Grant request submission deadline||Grant request submissions accepted||Decision date|

 |2||September 1||August 1 - September 1||November 1|

-Grants for a project on a particular date should be requested so that a decision can be made prior to the actual date of the program or event.
+Grants for a project on a particular date should be requested so that a decision can be made prior to the actual start date of the program or event.

 If you would like to prepare information for a grant request in between grant cycles, please review our list of Community Grant Questions.